AMAZe: A Multi-Agent Zero-shot Index Advisor for Relational Databases: Workload Representation

-To fully leverage the reasoning capabilities of LLMs, the information input should be concise and readily interpretable.
-However, the data extracted directly from SQL queries is often highly structured and domain-specific.
-Therefore, it is necessary to extract and reformulate the query-related information for the LLMs to interpret and process effectively.
-Building on insights from prior studies \cite{qpeval, llmidxadvis, distill} and our preliminary experiments, we summarize key principles for extracting query-level information that are most relevant and effective for index recommendation with LLM:
+To fully leverage the reasoning capabilities of LLMs, the input information should be concise and readily interpretable.
+However, data extracted directly from SQL queries is often highly structured and domain-specific, making it challenging for LLMs to process effectively.
+Therefore, it is necessary to extract and reformulate query-related information into a format that LLMs can interpret and process efficiently.
+Since we need to build index candidates derived from related columns, we first extract column information from workload queries.
+Building on insights from prior studies~\cite{qpeval, llmidxadvis, distill} and our preliminary experiments, we identify that the essential column-related information includes:

-\begin{itemize}[leftmargin=10.2pt] \item \textbf{Principle 1:} To perform zero-shot inference, information that varies with databases and does not significantly affect index selections, for example, the data values in join conditions, predicates, and database knobs, can be excluded from the input; \item \textbf{Principle 2:} Only columns that appear in any of the workload queries need to be considered as candidates to construct indexes, which will be called `indexable columns'. \end{itemize} Based on the principles above, the information we extract from a query representing each indexable column is as follows: